juxor/afaq/markdown/secH1.md

 Which brings us to the "dictatorship of the proletariat."
-While many Marxists basically use this term to describe the defence of the revolution and so argue that anarchists do not see the for that, this is incorrect.
+While many Marxists basically use this term to describe the defence of the revolution and so argue that anarchists do not see the need for that, this is incorrect.
 Anarchists from Bakunin onwards have argued that a revolution would have to defend itself from counter revolution and yet we reject the concept totally (see [section H.2.1](secH2.html#sech21) for a refutation of claims that anarchists think a revolution does not need defending).
 To understand why Bakunin rejected the concept, we must provide some historical context.